 When my parents decided to return to New Zealand, after almost six years as missionaries and church planters in Germany, it meant saying goodbye to the only place I could remember as home.
 On the eve of our departure, my elementary teacher gave me a goodbye present.
 A heart-shaped book, composed of threaded pages full of poems, messages, photos and drawings.

 Each classmate had created one page, but the page that is now engraved upon my memory, is my teacher’s.
-On her page there was a sketch of huge hands, palms wide open, holding a little sparrow.
+On her page there was a sketch of an open hand holding a little sparrow.

 That first year in New Zealand, I felt so out of place, with my strange accent and different way of speaking and doing things.
 Seeing my parents struggling with so much too, I shared very little with them, trying hard not to become an added burden to them.
 But God saw my need and gave me a new friend, who loved the LORD with childlike fervor.